Hadryan/Photobase/README.md

 * Add new operators
 * Remove operators
 * Add new image categories

+#### Firms:
+* Recieve notifications for author applications
+* Reviece notifications for every sale (when an author sells an image on behalf of the firm)

 ## Sidenote
 This project was an assignment as part of the course - Web programming in the 6th semester at the Faculty of Computer Science in Belgrade.
 All platform functionalities were defined in the assignment specifications.